Rank One Hilbert Geometries: Introduction

-In Section \ref{sec:acy_hyp}, we use the equivalence between contracting and rank-one isometries to prove that if $(\Om,\G)$ is a rank-one Hilbert geometry, then either $\G$ is virtually $\Zb$ or $\G$ is an acylindrically hyperbolic group.

-Part \ref{part:applications} discusses several applications of our results: computing second bounded group cohomology (or quaismorphisms) and counting of closed geodesics.
-We discuss generalizations, examples and non-examples of rank-one Hilbert geometries in Appendix \ref{sec:eg-rank-one}.
+In Part \ref{part:contracting_element_hil_geom}, we prove Theorem \ref{thm:contracting-iff-rank-one} (in Sections \ref{sec:rank-one-implies-contracting} and \ref{sec:contracting-implies-rank-one}) and \cref{thm:acy-hyp} (in Section \ref{sec:acy_hyp}).
+Part \ref{part:applications} discusses several applications of our results, like computing the dimension of the space of quasi-morphisms, counting of conjugacy classes and genericity from the viewpoint of random walks.
+We discuss generalizations, examples and non-examples of rank one Hilbert geometries in Appendix \ref{sec:eg-rank-one}.
+In Appendix \ref{appendix:contracting-BF}, we discuss the equivalence of two notions of contracting elements.